 He broke the Guinness World Record for the most contributions to a bulletin board in December of 2019.
 He is best known for his intensely romantic songs that move people to tears.

-Due to his insane stage presence and exciting live shows, his fans dubbed him the “King Of The Stage,” a moniker he owns proudly.
+Due to his insane stage presence and exciting live shows, his fans dubbed him the “King Of The Stage,” a moniker he proudly owns.

 Angham Mohamed Ali Suleiman, who goes by the stage name Angham, has a unique singing voice that fits in well with Arab music.
 However, it also has its own gospel flair that makes it stand out.